npatta01/web-deep-learning-classifier/docs/1_training.md

 4. Training the model

 ## Deep learning library:  fastai
-The [fastai](https://github.com/fastai) deep learning library, version 1.0 was utilized.
+The [fastai](https://github.com/fastai/fastai) deep learning library, version 1.0 was utilized.
 Fastai runs on top of PyTorch.
-The MOOC will be officially released to the public in early 2019.
+The [fastai MOOC](https://docs.fast.ai) was officially released to the public in early 2019.

 ## GPU:  Google Cloud Compute
 The data was retrieved and analyzed on Google Cloud Platform[(GCP)](console.cloud.google.com/compute/instances).
 Any cloud platform (such as Paperspace or AWS) is usable, as long as a GPU is available.
 Instructions for setting up a GPU working environment will be available from fastai.